Changissnz/seqbuild/face/sample_script/commlang_guide.md

 [-] usage
 ```
 write <object> to <file_object>.
+write <generator> for <positive integer> iter to <file_object>.
 ```
 [-] description
-writes an object loaded in program memory to a file object.
+writes an object loaded in program memory to a file.
+In the secondary
+use case, writes the streaming output (in real-time) from `generator` to
+the file for the specified number of iterations.

 -----------------------------------------------------------------